 Sarah Soucie Eyberg

-A runner, knitter, deer hunter, mother, wife and attorney living just outside the Twin Cities with her husband (Jason), four children (Esme, Mina, Roland, and Walter), dog (Fletcher), cat (Oreo) and four chickens (Belina, Sandslash, R2D2, and Starlight).
+Sarah is a runner, knitter, deer hunter, mother, wife and attorney living just outside the Twin Cities with her husband (Jason), four children (Esme, Mina, Roland, and Walter), dog (Fletcher), cat (Oreo) and four chickens (Belina, Sandslash, Buckbeak, and Starlight).

 A Minnesota native, Sarah enjoys weekends spent at the cabin up north, year-round.
 In the summer time for fishing and boating and backyard camping for the kids.
 In the fall, the cabin becomes “deer camp” for the family.
 The winters are spent ice fishing and snowshoeing and enjoying the cold and quiet.
 Spring time is just mud.

 When she is not working, she can be found at home with her family, trying new recipes or passing on her love of reading to her kids.
 She is also passing all of her nerdy fandoms on to her kids, including Doctor Who, all of the Marvel universe, her love of all things Halloween and more.
 You may also find her outside on a run.
 Sarah has completed many 5k and 10k races and also participates in “run streaks,” running consecutively day after day for at least a mile each day.
 She also has many crafting hobbies, including knitting, cross stitch and sewing.

 If she is not at home, she is likely bringing children to sports or activities, or participating in one of her various volunteer roles.
 Sarah serves as her daughter Mina’s Girl Scout troop leader and enjoys mentoring Mina and the other girls in the troop in leadership and life skills.
 The children also participate in Boy Scouts, gymnastics, softball, baseball, volleyball and soccer.